 More Ideas to Help you Find a Bible Reading Plan for Kids

 As your child grows and matures, their Bible study time will likely grow and change as well.
 Just like us, our kids need variety, stability, routine, and creativity.
 If you find a particular Bible reading plan isn’t fitting the need, look for other ways to keep your child’s Bible study time interesting and engaging.
-Keep looking until you find something that appeals to them.

 You may also like these Biblical parenting links…